COSMOS-CTC-Cambridge/damtp-research-programming/modules/algorithms.md

 ------------------------------------------

 -   Provides much higher performance/watt than normal CPU
--   We use Xeon Phi in the examples; GPU is similar but slightly trickier
+-   TODO!!!
+We may not have the time, but We use Xeon Phi in the examples; GPU is similar but slightly trickier
 -   Can be done explicitly, but almost never worth the effort: Intel's compiler has two ways to offload using compiler directives (pragmas) only, LEO and OpenMP.
 -   GPU very popular in e.g. machine learning and neural networks, so transferable skill